 Technology Option: Basically the project adopts the latest technology of compact machine to grind and mix the pre-cooked cement or clinker to produce a cement finishing materials.
-The technology eliminates emission of smoke or fumes during the process of cooking or heating in a conventional method of producing cement products.
+The technology eliminates emission of smoke or fumes during the process of cooking or heating rather than the conventional method of producing cement products.
 Machines shall be purchased outsourced and will only be assembled at the site.
-Dust is expected during the grinding process but will be mitigated thru its built-in dust collection system.
-Since the technology involves dry process, water pollution is very minimal, and shall be mitigated thru its proposed retention pond.
+Dust is expected during the grinding process but will be mitigated thru its built-in dust collection system such as built-in three (3) units Filter Bag with 95% efficiency and capacity of 1 MT/hr.
+Since the technology involves dry process, water pollution is very minimal, and shall be mitigated thru its proposed retention or settling pond.
 The area has an existing water line served by Local Water District and will no longer extract water from underground.
 Since the project process helps prevents the quarry or major land disturbance, land contamination is unlikely to occur.